 with cancer and their family caregivers.
 Read more.

 Liz Meredith is a lawyer and healthcare manager and was diagnosed with stage II triple-negative breast cancer in February 2014, at the age of 43.
-Her annual mammogram revealed a 2.7cm tumor and she immediately underwent two lumpectomies, 16 weeks of chemotherapy and 6 weeks of radiation treatment at University of Pennsylvania in Philadelphia.
+Her annual mammogram revealed a 2.7cm tumor and she immediately underwent two lumpectomies, 16 weeks of chemotherapy and 6 weeks of radiation treatment.
 Read more.

 Francess Register-Joyner was diagnosed with triple-negative breast cancer 12 years ago.
-She received treatment at the MD Anderson Cancer Center
+Her active treatment lasted 12 months.

 Jean A. Sachs, MSS, MLSP